PaulElisha/Liq0S-Auction-based-Liquidity-Market-Dynamic-JIT-auto-rebalancing-custom-router-hook./README.md

 4. It gives infinite approval of both tokens in the liquidity manager pool which is risky approach.

+---

 ## Solution

+1. Uniswap V3 and V4 boosts of capital efficiency for LPs but capital is not fully efficient if they are not where they are most needed.
+This Hook dynamically adjust liquidity around large swaps.

+2. Prevents MEV front-running by ensuring atomic or same block transactions.

+3. Market makers are not fully automated without a dynamic liquidity management or rebalancer.
+It enables market making on demand by placing liquidity in areas of high surge without manual control from LPs.

+4. Adjusting liquidity positions for all kinds of simple and complex swaps while enabling passive yield for LPs.

+5. It does not require a separate liquidity manager contract.
+It fosters the utility of stale liquidity that could cause impermanent loss.

+---

+## Mechanism

 1. This contract manages pools by their `key` and `Id`.